HimoriK/book/src/ch03-02-data-types.md

 #### Floating-Point Types

-Rust also has two primitive types for *floating-point numbers*, which are numbers with decimal points.
+Rust also has two primitive types for *floating-point numbers*.
 Rust’s floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
 The default type is `f64` because on modern CPUs, it’s roughly the same speed as `f32` but is capable of more precision.
 All floating-point types are signed.

 Here’s an example that shows floating-point numbers in action: